FAQ

 Exclusive block order is in XMtrade®/ISOT classified as block product.

 A Short-Term Market Participant can define at least 2 and at most 8 single orders within an exclusive order, while the daily market evaluation algorithm determines only one order that can be traded.
+Orders placed within one exclusive group must have the same trading period.

 A Short-Term Market Participant can place single and block orders through XMtrade®/ISOT as follows: